MiroZe/Pet-Center/README.md

 - Add Page adds a new pet ad.
 - Profile page shows detailed info about logged in user with edit data functionality.
 - Message Page is panel , which shows received direct messages from other users with a link to message sender details card with implemented delete function for each message.
+- - No Found Page -  for not correct url links.

 ## Requirements
 - Node.js